 Home Infusion Therapy - Home infusion is an alternative method of delivering medication directly into the body other than orally in lieu of receiving the same treatment in a hospital setting.
-Types of infusion include, but are not limited to: chemotherapy, hydration, pain management, and antibiotic therapy.
+Types of infusion include, but are not limited to, chemotherapy, hydration, pain management, and antibiotic therapy.

-Hospice - A benefit that provides special treatment for a member who has been medically certified as terminally ill, meaning having a life expectancy of 6 months or less.
+Hospice - A benefit that provides a special treatment for a member who has been medically certified as terminally ill, meaning having a life expectancy of 6 months or less.
 We, your plan, must provide you with a list of hospices in your geographic area.
-If you elect hospice and continue to pay premiums you are still a member of our plan.
-You can still obtain all medically necessary services as well as the supplemental benefits we offer.
+Hospice services must be coordinated through your provider and approved by BCN Advantage.

 Hospice Care - A special way of caring for people who have a terminal prognosis and providing counseling for their families.
 Hospice care is physical care and counseling that is given by a team of people who are part of a Medicare-certified public agency or private company.
-Depending on the situation, this care may be given in the home, a hospice facility, a hospital, or a nursing home.
+Depending on the situation, this car may be given in the home, a hospice facility, a hospital, or a nursing home.
 Care from a hospice is meant to help patients in the last months of life by giving comfort and relief from pain.
 The focus is on care, not cure.

 Hospital-Based Practice - Many provider offices, health centers or hospital-based outpatient clinics owned and operated by hospitals may charge an additional hospital usage fee when you see any provider in the office, health center or clinic.
 These hospital-based outpatient facilities conveniently offer a variety of providers and services integrated within one complex.
-From a Medicare perspective, you are being treated within the hospital system rather than a physician's office, and can be subject to a hospital-based usage fee.
+From a Medicare perspective, you are being treated within the hospital system rather than a physician's office and can be subject to a hospital-based usage fee.
 Even medical centers and provider offices located a fairly long distance from the main hospital campus can be considered part of the hospital.
 When you use these hospital-based practices - also known as "provider-based" in Medicare terms - they bill a single service in two parts: one bill for the physician's care and another bill for the hospital/facility fees.
 This can result in higher out-of-pocket costs for you.
 To find out if your providers are part of a hospital-based or provider-based practice, ask your provider.
 For more information, see "Outpatient Hospital Services" in Chapter 4, Section 2 Medical Benefits chart.